Visit the TrainWeb.org Fan Page on Facebook!

 Line up in front of the Car Shop.

-One last view of the power in front of the Car Shop.
 I have completed my coverage of the B&O Railroad Museum.
-Next it's off to Elkins but alas that is another story.
+Next it is off to Elkins but had one stop to make on the way there.

 Home